 Posted On: Feb 22, 2023

-The quota increase is now automatically enabled for you in Amazon Web Services China (Beijing) Region, operated by Sinnet and Amazon Web Services China (Ningxia) Region, operated by NWCD.
-To learn more, refer to the service quota and Cluster Auto Scaling user guide.
+This feature is available at no additional charge in Amazon Web Services China (Beijing) Region, operated by Sinnet, and Amazon Web Services China (Ningxia) Region, operated by NWCD.
+To learn about Amazon Systems Manager, visit the product detail page.